PavanRangani/docs/docs/prd/insurance/insurance-requirement.md

 ## Browse insurance

-For Individual, Foundation and Estate shows the Insurance of selected legal entity.
+#### For Individual, Foundation and Estate

+Insurance browse page also shows the insurance which are owned by the associated partnerships or trusts.
+See Associated Partnership and Associated Trusts

+> For e.g. Individual is associated in one Partnership and that partnership has some insurances (Any of the types).
+So those insurance will also be shown in browse page of Individual.
+Same way if Individual in association with any trust and that trust has some insurances, those insurances will be shown in Insurance page of Individual

 #### For Joint

-For Joint shows all the insurance policies of Joint and in addition to it, shows Health insurance and Life insurance policies of both individuals .
-For Property and Casualty type, individual's policies won't be shown in this page (Reason is in such policy assets can be multiple and those assets can be from Individual or Joint)
+For Joint, list page shows records for Joint & both Individuals in same page.
+Here, Insurance of Individual will also include any Insurances of Associated Partnership or Trust of that individual.

 In list page of Joint, with each record shows the name of the owner entity.
-If owner of the record is Joint it shows `Joint` and if owner of the record is Individual it shows the name of the person.
+If owner of the record is Joint it shows `Joint` and if owner of the record is Individual it shows the name of the person and if the owner is partnership or Trust, it shows then partnership and trust name.

+> In `Insurances` tab for Joint `Tom and Judi`, it will display any insurances owned jointly and also any insurances that they may own individually (`Tom` or `Judi`).
+This page will also shows insurance of Partnership or Trust where Tom and Judi is in association.

 [Mockup](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCE55fxq78DfBmp-Oe4g1TlT)

 #### For Partnership and Trusts

+Insurances of Associated Partnership or Associated Trust will be only pulled to individual, Joint, Estate, Foundation and Trust page if `Pull Insurances to Ownes` value is Yes for that Partnership or Trust.
+Otherwise those insurances of Partnership/Trust won't be pulled to the Individual or Joint even if that Individual is associated with that Partnership/Trust.

+> Individual is associated with two partnership P1 and P2. `Pull Insuranes to Owners` value of P1 is `Yes` and for P2 its `No` .
+It means insurances of P1 will be shown in insurance page of this Individual/Joint but insurances of P2 won't be shown in insurance page of Individual/Joint
+>
+> Individual is associated with two trusts T1 and T2. `Pull insurances to Owners` value of T1 is `Yes` and for T2 its `No` .
+It means insurances of T1 will be shown in insurance page of this Individual/Joint but insurances of T2 won't be shown in insurance page of Individual/Joint

 For Partnership and Trusts shows all the insurance policies of selected Partnership or trust and in addition to it, shows any policy in which current `Partnership` or `Trust` is added as `Additional Insured` (Reason is Individual purchase assets on name of Partnership or Trust for confidentiality but insurance policy of the property is always on name of Individual or Joint.
 Policy is never on the name of Partnership or Trust ) Additional Insured field is available at Homeowners, Watercraft and Excess Liability type of policies.
 So such policies of Individual or Joint can come in this page.

 In list page of Partnership and Trusts, with each record shows the name of the owner entity.
 If owner of the record is Partnership or Trust, shows its name.
 If owner of the record is Joint it shows `Full name` of that Joint (for e.g. Tom and Judi) and if owner of the record is Individual shows `Full Name` of that Individual.

-Insurance of Associated Partnership or Associated Trust will be only pulled to individual, Joint, Foundation, Estate and Trust page if `Pull Insurance to Owners` value is Yes for that Partnership or Trust.
-Otherwise those assets of Partnership/Trust won't be pulled to the Individual or Joint even if that Individual is associated with that Partnership/Trust.

 - Allows to browse all insurance of any legal entity
 - Shows ACTIVE and DISPOSED insurance in separate tabs